All businesses implement a corporate governance impact scoring assessment.

 Complaints and Whistleblowing

-Charoen Pokphand Group has established the Whistleblowing Policy and Guidelines to accept opinions, recommendations and complaints from both internal and external parties who have been affected or are likely to be affected by the Group’s business operations.
-Furthermore, in order to demonstrate clear, honest and transparent practices, the Group has determined guidelines that are consistent with international standards regarding roles and responsibilities of concerned parties, whistleblower/complainant protection measures, investigation process and penalties.
+Charoen Pokphand Group has established the Whistleblowing Policy and Guidelines to accept opinions, recommendations, and complaints from both internal and external parties who have been affected or are likely to be affected by the Group’s business operations.
+Furthermore, to demonstrate clear, honest, and transparent practices, the Group has determined guidelines that are consistent with international standards regarding the roles and responsibilities of concerned parties, whistleblower/complainant protection measures, investigation process, and penalties.
+Moreover, the Group also integrates the guidelines stated in the Code of Conduct, other relevant policies and guidelines, as well as those set forth in the applicable laws, rules and regulations into employee performance evaluation criteria.
+The result of the compliance is not only linked to employees' annual remuneration but also career promotion opportunities.

-Number of Complaints relating to Employee Misconduct and Management Measures in 2021
+Number of Complaints Relating to Employee Misconduct and Management Measures in 2022

 |No. of Cases||Under Investigation||Substantiated Case||Non-substantiated Case||Verbal Warning||Written Warning||Suspension||Dismissal|